 While you can use most DOS commands from either the DOS prompt or while using MS-Windows, some commands you must use only from the DOS prompt.
-For more information, see the MS-DOS Reference Manual or the MS-Windows User's Guide.
+For more information, see the MS-DOS Reference Manual, the Microsoft Windows User's Guide.